marcusmchale/algrow/README.md

       - and inspect lamina discs that are highlighted by low quality regression models.
   - automate annotation
     - for the existing plates, plate layout and ID determination.
-    - Minor modifications to clustering and layout will allow adaptation to other disc arrangements.
+    - Customising the "sort_plates" function in the Layout class would support adaptation to other conformations.
   - standardise and improve analysis
     - using all of the available data.
     - We now fit linear regression models on log transformed area values over time,